What the BRIEF-2 Measures — and What It Doesn't

 When elevated, it looks like: Student loses their place in multi-step tasks; forgets what they were doing in the middle of an activity; needs directions repeated many times; loses track mid-sentence while writing; forgets homework even after being reminded; cannot track multiple classroom instructions simultaneously; appears to "forget" things that were just discussed.

-ADHD — primary SLD (reading, writing, math) ID AU
+SLD (reading, writing, math)

 What it measures: The ability to manage current and future-oriented task demands — anticipating what's needed, setting goals, sequencing steps, and prioritizing.
 Covers both planning (looking ahead) and organizing (arranging information logically).